Manifold Learning by Mixture Models of VAEs for Inverse Problems: Introduction

 In this paper, we consider a regularizer which constraints the reconstruction $x$ to a learned data manifold $\mathcal M$.
 More precisely, we consider the optimization problem

 where $F(x)=\frac12\|\mathcal G(x)-y\|^2$ is a data-fidelity term.
 This corresponds to the regularizer $R(x)$ which is zero for $x\in\mathcal M$ and infinity otherwise.
-When the manifold admits a global parameterization given by one single generator $D$, the authors of \cite{ASS2022,CKFB2020,DCE2021,GAT2022} propose to reformulate the problem as $\hat x=\hat z$, where $\hat z=\argmin_z F(D(x))$.
+When the manifold admits a global parameterization given by one single generator $D$, \citet{ASS2022,CKFB2020,DCE2021,GAT2022} propose to reformulate the problem as $\hat x=\hat z$, where $\hat z=\argmin_z F(D(x))$.
 Since this is an unconstrained problem, it can be solved by gradient based methods.
 However, since we consider manifolds represented by several charts, this reformulation cannot be applied.
 As a remedy, we propose to use a Riemannian gradient descent scheme.
 In particular, we derive the Riemannian gradient using the decoders and encoders of our manifold and propose two suitable retractions for applying a descent step into the gradient direction.

 To emphasize the advantage of using multiple generators, we demonstrate the performance of our method on numerical examples.
 We first consider some two- and three-dimensional toy examples.
-Finally, we apply our method to deblurring and to electrical impedance tomography (EIT), a nonlinear inverse problem consisting in the reconstruction of the leading coefficient of a second order elliptic PDE from the knowledge of the boundary values of its solutions \cite{cheney1999electrical}.
-The code of the numerical examples is available online\footnote{\url{https://github.com/johertrich/Manifold_Mixture_VAEs}}.
+Finally, we apply our method to deblurring and to electrical impedance tomography (EIT), a nonlinear inverse problem consisting in the reconstruction of the leading coefficient of a second order elliptic PDE from the knowledge of the boundary values of its solutions \citep{cheney1999electrical}.
+The code of the numerical examples is available online.\footnote{The code is available at \url{https://github.com/johertrich/Manifold_Mixture_VAEs}}

 \paragraph{Outline.}

 The paper is organized as follows.
 In Section~\ref{sec:VAEs}, we revisit VAEs and fix the corresponding notations.
 Afterwards, in Section~\ref{sec:chart_learning}, we introduce mixture models of VAEs for learning embedded manifolds of arbitrary dimensions and topologies.
 Here, we focus particularly on the derivation of the loss function and of the architecture, which allows us to access the charts and their inverses.
 For minimizing functions defined on the learned manifold, we propose a Riemannian gradient descent scheme in Section~\ref{sec:opt_prob}.
 We provide numerical toy examples for one and two dimensional manifolds in Section~\ref{sec:toy_examples}.
 In Section~\ref{sec:inverse_problems}, we discuss the applications to deblurring and to electrical impedance tomography.
 Conclusions are drawn in Section~\ref{sec:conclusions}.